creepersguitar/codeInstitute-Project3/README.md

 With the option for two-player mode, Battle-fleets encourages social interaction and friendly competition among users.
 Whether playing with friends or challenging opponents online, users can enjoy a shared gaming experience and strengthen social connections.

 ### 6. Continuous Improvement
 As users engage in multiple game sessions, they have the opportunity to improve their skills and strategies over time.
-Whether aiming to beat their own high scores or climb the global leaderboard, Battle-fleets motivates users to strive for continuous improvement and mastery of the game.
+Whether aiming to beat their own high scores or climb the leaderboard, Battle-fleets motivates users to strive for continuous improvement and mastery of the game.

 ### 7. Accessibility
 As a web-based game, Battle-fleets offers accessibility across various devices and platforms with an internet connection.
 Users can enjoy the game on desktops, laptops, tablets, or smartphones, making it convenient to play anytime, anywhere.